Berymuch/Streamer.Bot/Actions List.md

 Action | Uses OBS Scenes/Filters | Description
 ------ | ------ | ------
 User Auto-translate | No | Automatically detects and translates non-English text in chat.
-Can be set up to translate to other languages as desired and contains other options in the sub-actions window. **This action was created by the user Rez1**.
+Can be set up to translate to other languages as desired and contains other options in the sub-actions window.<br/><br/>**This action was created by the user Rez1**.
-User Auto-translate File & Command | No | Used to filter specified words and/or phrases that the auto-translate action will ignore. **This action was created by the user Rez1**.
+User Auto-translate File & Command | No | Used to filter specified words and/or phrases that the auto-translate action will ignore.<br/><br/>**This action was created by the user Rez1**.
 ***

 <a name="Broadcaster-Commands"></a>